-Certain of the selling stockholders have granted the underwriters the right to purchase up to an additional 371,549 shares of common stock to cover over-allotments.
+The selling stockholders have granted the underwriters the right to purchase up to an additional shares of common stock to cover over-allotments.

 The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.